austinkettner/di.fm-windows/documentation/Overview.md

 <img src="http://quixby.github.com/DI.FM/img/snap_10.png" height="350px">

-No example is available for the Main View yet, however all content in any snap view should Scroll vertically only, never horizontally.
+No example is available for the Main View Snap View yet, however all content in any snap view should Scroll vertically only, never horizontally.
 The Channel Snap View however has no srolling whatsoever.
 The heavy scrolling situation present in the Main View (due to the list of the radio channels) is acceptable due to Favorites, and previous example cases on Windows Phone show a non-negative user experience.